jiinjeong/CSVolunteer/README.md

       * That way, the webpage containing the link remains open after the user clicks the link.
     * To do so, give the target attribute a value of `_blank`.
       * For example: `<a href="check-out.html" target="_blank">Purchase This Item</a>`
+  * Title Attribute
+    * We can make a link display a text in a little box when we hover over it by using the title attribute.
+      * In fact, we can do the same to any HTML element.
+        * (The title attribute is a global attribute, which means that it can be given to any element.)
+    * To do so, give the title attribute a value of the text that you want to display.
+      * For example:
+      ```html
+      <a href="https://www.w3schools.com/html/default.asp" title="Click here to access an HTML tutorial by W3Schools.">Learn more about HTML!</a>`
+      ```
   * To see examples of links in an HTML document, please see [Lesson 15](HTMLCSS/Lessons/015_Links.html).
 * **Introduction to Absolute and Relative Sizes**
   * We can specify the size of an HTML element in two ways: with an absolute size or a relative size.